SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 }
 ```

-After our mock is setted up we are free to write our first mock axios test.
+After our mock is set up we are free to write our first mock axios test.
 To do that let's create \_\_test\_\_ folder with cat-getter.js file next to our cat-getter.js hook.

 ```javascript
 // src/cat-frame/__tests__/cat-getter.js